alicia4550/book-gallery/README.md

 8. Replace the URI string on line 6 of `db.js` with the MongoDB deployment's connection string.

-9. In the `run-server.bat` file, enter your database password in the following line:
+9. In the `run-server.bat` file, enter your database username and password in the following lines:
 ```
+set DB_USERNAME={INSERT MONGODB USERNAME HERE}
 set DB_PASSWORD={INSERT MONGODB PASSWORD HERE}
 ```